History of Donovan Mitchell in Timeline

 On July 7, 2024, Donovan Mitchell signed a contract extension with the Cleveland Cavaliers.

-On January 25, 2025, Donovan Mitchell was named an Eastern Conference starter for the 2025 NBA All-Star Game, marking his sixth consecutive selection and second time as a starter.
+On January 25, 2025, Donovan Mitchell was named an Eastern Conference starter for the 2025 NBA All-Star Game, marking his sixth consecutive selection and his second as a starter.